what is therapy?

 what psychotherapy is to me

-My view of psychotherapy has been shaped by my own experiences in therapy, and been informed by Relational, Interpersonal and Psychodynamic Psychotherapy which believes that the shared therapeutic relationship is vital to change.
-I also integrate Sensorimotor Psychotherapy which pays close attention to our body’s responses and physical reactions, helping us learn that our body can be a resource and a place of safety.
-These therapies along with mindfulness and emotion-focused (EFT) therapies, attachment–based and developmental approaches have all felt meaningful to me in my own life.
+My view of psychotherapy has been shaped by my own experiences in therapy, and has been informed by Relational, Interpersonal and Psychodynamic Psychotherapy which holds that the shared therapeutic relationship is vital to change.
+This is my cornerstone around which I have laid-in various other approaches that have been meaningful in my life, and resonate with my own ways of being.